ceilican/MantisWiki/Example-Configuration-for-Private-Network-Using-Parity.md

 }
 ```

-to start mining you need external miner, for example `ethminer`
+To start mining you need to run a miner, for example `ethminer`
-to start mining with ethminer run (`-C` is for cpu only mining) `ethminer -C -F 127.0.0.1:8546`
+To start mining with ethminer run (`-C` is for cpu only mining) `ethminer -C -F 127.0.0.1:8546`

 For parity you can use this custom chain file (`parity_prv.json`):
 ```